 - When high-grade dysplasia or cancer is found on surveillance endoscopy, endoscopic ultrasound is advisable to evaluate for surgical resectability.

 - A patient with a columnar-lined distal oesophagus without confirmed intestinal metaplasia on biopsy must be followed up with further endoscopies and biopsies.

 High-grade dysplasia is associated with a focus of invasive adenocarcinoma in 30-40% of patients.
 Photodynamic therapy appears to be effective in downgrading the dysplasia when used for high-grade dysplasia.
 However, its efficacy in preventing the progression of Barrett's oesophagus to invasive cancer is not clear.
-Photodynamic therapy has been largely superceded by radiofrequency ablation, as recommended in the latest BSG guidance.
+Photodynamic therapy has been largely superseded by radiofrequency ablation, as recommended in the latest British Society of Gastroenterology (BSG) guidance.

 The recommended lifestyle advice is the same as that recommended for patients with GORD: